psudo-dev/psudofont-liga-mono/README.md

 ![psudoFont Liga Mono](./img/psudoFont_Liga_Mono.png)

-## V.2.0.0
+## Version History

+### V.2.0.0 (September, 13th, 2025)

 I was naive...
 I thought I wouldn't actually edit and design glyphs myself, but I was wrong - I underestimated my itch...
 So here we are, a new version with a lot redesigned characters!

 I previously complained that I liked `Menlo/Meslo` but I wanted to make it a bit thinner - like `IBM Plex Mono/Lilex`.
 So I went ahead and redesigned a lot of glyphs to make it thinner, while still keeping `Menlo/Meslo`'s overall style.

-So, now, the `psudoFont Liga Mono Family` is much more cohesive and consistent and now I can say I actually designed it too - not just a fused together Font Family.
+So the `psudoFont Liga Mono Family` is much more cohesive and consistent and now I can say it's actually a Font Family - instead of a Frankenstein Font.

-## V.1.0.0
+### V.1.0.0 (August, 8th, 2025)

 I wanted to use `Menlo/Meslo Regular` but I also wanted `IBM Plex Mono/Lilex Italic`...
 So what if I mixed and matched these two together?